Joosiang/IRL/README.md

     1. Go to the "Manage Notebook" page and click on "Delete" on any of the notebook.
     2. The project details should be deleted.

+Problems

+Did not do proper validation for these pages

+- "Add Projects" page is able to submit even when no information is typed
+- "Add Notebook" page is able to submit even when no information is typed

 ### Login Details